brianotoole/vf/readme.md

 # VF Wordpress Repo, v2.0.0
-Making site responsive + new homepage and cleaner design
+Making site responsive + new homepage and an overall cleaner design

 ## Requirements